-CHRISTIAN DISTINCTIVNESS
+CHRISTIAN DISTINCTIVENESS

 Our Christian values are embedded throughout all aspects of school life and they underpin our Christian distinctiveness here at St. Thomas':